DvdGiessen/micropython/docs/library/esp32.rst

     of the partition to retrieve, or one of the constants: ``BOOT`` or ``RUNNING``.
     *block_size* specifies the byte size of an individual block.

+.. classmethod:: Partition.register(offset, size, type=TYPE_DATA, subtype=0x06, label=None, block_size=4096)

+    Register a new partition (that isn't already explicitly specified in the partition table) with the given *offset*, *size*, *type*, *subtype*, and *label*.
+Useful for accessing data outside of the defined partitions.
+    Returns a Partition object.

+    *block_size* specifies the byte size of an individual block used by the returned object.

+.. method:: Partition.deregister()

+    Deregisters a previously registered partition.

 .. classmethod:: Partition.find(type=TYPE_APP, subtype=0xff, label=None, block_size=4096)

     Find a partition specified by *type*, *subtype* and *label*.
 Returns a